 But drowning herself in such a fashion wouldn’t have been an easy task.
 The only access to the roof would have been 1) through stairways with key codes that only the hotel staff had or 2) climbing the fire-escape.
 Then she would have to get a ladder to climb up to the water tank and go through the trouble of removing all her clothes, dumping them into the tank along with her hotel key and watch.
 Then she supposedly jumped inside the tank and closed the lid behind her, essentially making her vanish off the face of the Earth (until the decomposition set in, obviously).

 Then there is the matter of her “crazy behavior” in the surveillance video.
-It turns out that the video was played in a much slower speed than what actually happened, as well as being edited:
+It turns out that the video that was seen in the media was played in a much slower speed than what actually happened, as well as being edited:

 But, crucially: watching the video in its correct speed robs it of the specific “creepy” factor that made it go viral in the first place.
 Had we all seen the video in its original format, the media and the online public might have reacted to this case far differently.